US travel bans are now over. Well, mostly.

 The introduction of the ESTA ended that in early 2009, with a new requirement that all visitors must submit details in advance, but other than that lone extra hurdle, that was it.
 Then came covid-19 and everything in the world changed.

 As the global pandemic becomes endemic and countries reopen, much has changed, but travel isn’t nearly as complicated as it was just months ago.
-There’s a couple extra new steps in addition to an ESTA and a plane ticket, but as travel bans are rescinded, travel to the US is relatively easy again now.
+There’s a couple extra new steps in addition to an ESTA and a plane ticket, but as travel bans are rescinded, travel to the US is relatively easy again now, even with recent changes.

 Here’s exactly what to expect, ahead of your next trip.